 Facebook is one of the world’s most popular social media platforms, and Facebook as a company is one of the most valuable in the world as well.
 Facebook is the “F” in the FAANG stocks, but since 2017 the stock hasn’t been such a great performer, instead trading sideways in a fairly large range.
 As of 2020 it looks like the stock might be breaking out, but that’s could quickly turn as Facebook tends to volatility based on news and other fundamental factors.

 - Is Facebook a good stock to trade?

-Because of the ups and downs common with Facebook, it is a good stock to trade.
-The company also remains controversial, which keeps it in the news constantly, and helps to boost the volatility of Facebook shares.
-This heightened volatility means that traders can more easily take advantage of price moves in the Facebook stock.
-Some traders look to short Facebook shares after a strong rally, while others like to wait for a pullback to buy shares relatively cheaply.
+Because of the ups and downs common from Facebook it is a good stock to trade.
+The company also remains controversial, which keeps it in the news constantly, and helps to boost the volatility of Facebook stocks.
+This heightened volatility means that traders can more easily take advantage of price moves in Facebook stock.
+Some traders look to short Facebook stocks after a strong rally, while others like to wait for a pullback to buy stocks relatively cheaply.